 📧 Email: info@dubiz.co

 Mainland companies have more market access, operate throughout the United Arab Emirates, and need local control.
 Freezone companies prioritize export-oriented operations, provide tax incentives, and allow 100% foreign ownership.
-Therefore, when making a choice, you should take into account elements like ownership, market access, taxation, and expansion ambitions.

 Both the mainland and the free zone require a license for the company formation.
 These licenses offer different benefits, among which the major difference remains in functionality with and without a local agent.